Communist Workers' International

 The Communist Workers' International (Kommunistische Arbeiter-Internationale, KAI) or Fourth Communist International was a council communist international.
 It was founded around the Manifesto of the Fourth Communist International, published by the Communist Workers' Party of Germany (KAPD) in 1921.
+It was founded in 1922 and dissolved in 1933.

 History

-The organisation was founded in 1922, following a split in the KAPD, by members of the Essen Faction, including Herman Gorter and Karl Schröder, the Berlin Faction holding that the formation of an international was premature.
-It was joined by the Communist Workers' Party of the Netherlands, Sylvia Pankhurst's Communist Workers' Party in Britain, the Left Communists in Russia (who accordingly renamed themselves the Communist Workers' Party), the Communist Workers' Group in Russia and some left communists in Belgium and Bulgaria.
+Following a split in the KAPD, members of the Essen Faction, including Herman Gorter and Karl Schröder, founded the KAI in April 1922, against the wishes of the party's Berlin Faction, who held that the formation of an international was premature.
+A founding congress was held from 2 to 6 April, with only delegates from the Essen Faction and the Communist Workers' Party of the Netherlands present.